MicrosoftDocs/memdocs/sccm/core/clients/manage/collections/use-maintenance-windows.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# How to use maintenance windows in System Center Configuration Manager
+# How to use maintenance windows in Configuration Manager

 *Applies to: Configuration Manager (current branch)*